Fathimath Saeed: Marriage and children

-Saeed's only marriage was to Mohamed Amin Didi, whom later became the first president of the Maldives and prime minister.
-They married in 1930 and had three children.
-Their first two sons did not survive—one was stillborn, and the other died at six days old.
-Their third child, and only daughter, Ameena Mohamed Amin, was the only one who survived.
+Saeed and Mohamed Amin Didi, who later became the first president of the Maldives and prime minister, married in 1930 and had three children.
+Their first two sons did not survive infancy—one was stillborn, and the other died at six days old.
+Their third child and only daughter, Ameena Mohamed Amin, outlived her parents and died in 2020.

 Poetry career

-Known by her nickname white rain lily in her career, Saeed was one of the greatest women poets in the Maldivian history.
+Known by her nickname "white rain lily" in her career, Saeed was one of the greatest female poets in the Maldivian history.
 In 2022, the poets' day of Maldives was celebrated in memory of Saeed.